-The Review will consider how a coherent economic growth strategy can be developed for the whole sub-regional economy, encompassing Cambridgeshire and Peterborough and the relationship with adjacent local authority areas in the Local Enterprise Partnership area.
-It will be used by the Combined Authority and the LEP to inform the development of the Local Industrial Strategy and associated investments.
+The Review considers how a coherent economic growth strategy can be developed for the whole sub-regional economy, encompassing Cambridgeshire and Peterborough and the relationship with adjacent local authority areas in the Local Enterprise Partnership area.
+It is being used by the Combined Authority and the Business Board to inform the development of the Local Industrial Strategy and associated investments.

-An interim report will be published in late spring 2018, the final report will be delivered at the end of the summer.
+An interim report was published in late spring 2018, the final report was delivered in September 2018.

 It is intended to be an authoritative source of advice and evidence for Government and a basis for future devolution to the local area.

-The Commission will publish its Review as an interim report in late spring 2018 and a final report at the end of summer 2018, with a view to influencing Government’s November 2018 Budget Announcement.
+The final report, published at the end of summer 2018, aims to influence Government’s November 2018 Budget Announcement.

-CPIER is co-funded by the Cambridgeshire and Peterborough Combined Authority, the GCGP LEP and Cambridge Ahead.
+CPIER is co-funded by the Cambridgeshire and Peterborough Combined Authority and Cambridge Ahead.